Update as of June 26, 5:00 PT: This article has been updated to reflect the latest official guidance on PPP loan forgiveness.

 2. Project how much you’ll pay each employee during the forgiveness period.
 This will either be their regular salary or hourly rate or the minimum weekly salary or hourly rate you calculated in Step 3.
 Remember, if your employees’ rate or salary will fluctuate, you’ll need to ensure that their average pay during the forgiveness period is more than the minimum pay from Step 3.
 Then, add it all up to calculate your total employee wages for the forgiveness period.

 3. Add your additional payroll costs.
 This includes things like your employees’ health insurance premiums, state and local taxes, etc. See our full list of forgivable payroll costs in our PPP forgiveness overview.

-If you’re confident in a plan to restore your employee headcount or wages by June 30, 2020, you can take more liberties with your FTE number and employee pay.
-But you still need to spend 75% of the loan on payroll costs in order to have the whole thing forgiven.
+If you’re confident in a plan to restore your employee headcount or wages by December 31, 2020, or if you know you won’t be able to restore your business to pre-February 15, 2020 operational levels, you can take more liberties with your FTE number and employee pay.
+But you still need to spend 60% of the loan on payroll costs in order to have the whole thing forgiven.

 Step 5: Notify your employees and rehire them.

 Now it’s time to let your employees know what’s happening.
 Start by telling them that you were approved for a PPP loan (yay!) and then explain any changes that affect them.